HVAC Training Programs & Certification in Illinois (IL)

 The Prairie State has a continental climate marked by cold winters and hot humid summers, making it a thriving environment for climate control professionals.

-Illinois (IL) not only has a high demand for workers in heating, ventilation, air conditioning, and refrigeration (HVAC/R), but it also boasts a wealth of professional organizations that support men and women in this line of work.
-By illustration, the Illinois Plumbing, Heating, Cooling Contractors Association has been around for more than 120 years, striving to “protect the environment, health, welfare, and safety of the residents of Illinois.”
+Illinois (IL) not only has a high demand for workers in heating, ventilation, air conditioning, and refrigeration (HVAC-R), but it also boasts a wealth of professional organizations that support men and women in this line of work.
+By illustration, the Illinois Plumbing, Heating, and Cooling Contractors Association has been around for more than 120 years, striving to “protect the environment, health, welfare, and safety of the residents of Illinois.”
 The group provides legal representation with government regulatory agencies, networking events, educational training, scholarships, federated insurance, business discounts, and many other resources.
-The PHCC also has a Southwestern IL chapter, which exists among other professional HVAC contractor associations in the state.
+The PHCC also has a Southwestern IL chapter, among other professional HVAC contractor associations in the state.

 HVAC workers in the Land of Lincoln and beyond take on varied responsibilities such as reading blueprints and diagrams; calculating heat loads and losses; installing, repairing, troubleshooting, and maintaining HVAC components (e.g., refrigeration circuits, controls, hermetic compressors, heat pumps, split systems, package units, electric motors, relays, starters, water pumps, intake and exhaust fans, economizers, humidifiers, etc); keeping detailed client service records, vendor packing slips, and other paperwork; and offering customers recommendations on the increasing energy efficiency of their HVAC systems.

-Some of these skilled professionals focus on one type of equipment, manufacturer, or method, while others choose to become generalist technicians with more broad-based training and abilities.
+Some of these skilled professionals focus on one type of equipment, manufacturer, or method, while others become generalist technicians with more broad-based training and abilities.
 Regardless of one’s chosen path, all workers nationwide who handle refrigerants must achieve the EPA Section 608 certification, which is discussed in the last section of this guide.

 This piece examines the thriving employment climate for HVAC workers in Illinois and nationwide, as well as the accredited training programs, salary potential, and credentialing requirements within the state.